Summary

 ): boolean

 For the input, you'll have to give the unique identifier of the alert to enable, and the name of the view or repository.
 Click on the Show Query link under above for an example of how to get the identifiers.
-See the Given Datatype section for details on the input parameters.
+See the Input Parameters section for details.

 For the results, you'll receive confirmation if successful.